October half term fun at Arlington Court

 A weekend dedicated to Arlington’s autumnal seasonal produce.
 With a magnificent display of crops from the walled kitchen garden, apple tasting, recipe suggestions and family activities.
 Donations welcome.

 Local artist Deborah Hastings will be showing how to make beautiful creations from recycled scraps of material.
 Find out the basics for free, or make one of her fun designs to take home such as a red squirrel or Jacob sheep. £3

-Bring along your imagination and make some spooky Halloween crafts.
+Make some spooky Halloween crafts.
+Bring your imagination and we'll supply the materils.
 Crafts are different each day and donations for materials are welcome.
 Children must be supervised at all times by an adult.

 Spooky night walk

 Book on a tour of the grounds at night and follow a spooky tale of unusual happenings at Arlington.
 Listen out for bumps and shrieks in the night and see if you can spot any ghostly visitors.
 Dare you venture out in the grounds after dark?
-Adults £5.00, children £3.50 Booking essential on 01271 850296.
+Adults £5.00, children £3.50 Booking essential.